iloveicedgreentea/GoWatchIt/readme.md

 1) Plex edition metadata.
 Set this from your server in the UI
 2) Looking at the file name if it contains `Unrated, Ultimate, Theatrical, Extended, Director, Criterion`

 There is no other reliable way to get the edition.
-If an edition is not matched, BEQ will fail to load for safety.
+If an edition is not matched, BEQ will fail to load for safety reasons (different mastering, etc).
 If a BEQCatalog entry has a blank edition, then edition will not matter and it will match based on the usual criteria.

 If you find repeated match failures because of editions, open a github issue with debug logs of you triggering `media.play`

 ### HDMI Sync Automation
 This tool supports automatically waiting until HDMI sync is done.
 Have you ever started something in Plex only to hear audio but see a black screen for 10 seconds?
+Then everyone you are watching a movie with makes fun of you and you cry yourself to sleep?
 This tool will prevent that.

-It supports three ways to get this info: my JVC integration, my Envy integration, a generic binary_sensor, or seconds to wait.
+It supports four ways to get this info: my JVC integration, my Envy integration, a generic binary_sensor, or you can pass in seconds to wait.

+If using the first two methods, you just need to install the integration, then set `remoteentityname` to the name of the remote entity.
+Set `signal.source` to either `jvc` or `envy`.

 If using a binary_sensor, you need to create an automation which will set the state to `off` when there is NO SIGNAL and `on` when there is.
 Getting that data is up to you.
-Set the `signal` config to the name of the binary sensor (e.g signal, if the entity is binary_sensor.signal)
+Set the `signal` config to the name of the binary sensor (e.g signal, if the entity is binary_sensor.signal).

-If using the first two, you just need to install it, nothing else.

 If using seconds, provide the number of seconds to wait as a string such as "13" for 13 seconds.
 You can time how long your sync time is and add it here.
+It will pause for that amount of time then continue playing.

 You also must set `plex.playerMachineIdentifier` and `plex.playerIP`.
 To get this:
 1) Play something on your desired player (like a shield)
 2) `curl "http://(player IP):32500/resources"`
-    * Note this is *NOT THE SERVER IP!*
+    * Note this is *NOT THE SERVER IP!* and *only works while something is actively playing*
 3) Copy the `machineIdentifier` value
-4) Add this to that config field exacly
+4) Add this to that config field exactly as presented

 ## Building Binary
 GOOS=xxxx make build